unexpectedjs/unexpected/documentation/assertions/any/to-satisfy.md

                 // bogus
                 // ^^^
   qux: 42,
-  quux: 'wat' // expected 'wat' to be a number
+  quux: 'wat' // should be a number
 }
 ```